• Art magazine

 Keep return and continue until the creative blockage finally comes off or find out what to do next.
 Creative blockages often occur in waves.
 You feel blocked in one day, the next you may see an alternative solution.

-Even if immediate progress is not visible, this does not mean that nothing happens.
-It may sound trite or clichéd, but it is true:
+Even if immediate progress isn't apparent, it doesn't mean nothing is happening.
+It may sound trite or clichéd, but it's true:

 Keep through, even if the way out seems blocked. "